szkrd/little-angular-book/book/01-typescript/README.md

 Angular uses TypeScript.
 While you can omit all type definitions, trying to ignore TS (not including it in an angular project) and going all js would not be a good idea.

-:bulb: Angular devs wanted to create another language on top of javascript, because they needed to rely heavily on code annotations (decorators, hence the @ naming) which are not yet part of the js spec.
+:light_bulb: Angular devs wanted to create another language on top of javascript, because they needed to rely heavily on code annotations (decorators, hence the @ naming) which are not yet part of the js spec.
 Fortunately TS decided to add decorator support and Angular went with TypeScript.

 ## What is TypeScript